Please review the restrictions below carefully, to ensure your application will be eligible for funding. On this page you will find:

 a.
 CITB will only enter into dialogue regarding proposals with a permanent employee of the organisation submitting the application.
 At CITB’s discretion third parties may join a discussion upon invitation by the applicant.
 Discussions are expected to be led by the applicant as confirmation of industry ownership.

 b.
-At least three organisations listed as partners in the application must not be in the same single supply chain.
+No more than two organisations listed as partners in the application may be in the same single supply chain.

 c.
 The fund cannot support any individuals who are not eligible under the CITB grant rules.
 For example, but not restricted to, training provided to gross paid CIS contractors.

 d.
 Activity should only benefit levy-registered employers or those employers who have the potential to become levy-registered employers.

 e.
 Applications must be made by a consortium of at least three eligible organisations, to ensure project outcomes benefit wider industry.
 The applicant organisation will be the lead partner and coordinate project activities.
 Eligible organisations are:

 Construction federations or trade associations.

 2. About funding and eligible solutions